eddyueue/qvedx-api/README.md

 #TODO / Next Steps
 - Getting Started Tutorial
 - Test and Document all API-Methods
+- Add Variables-Support for Triggering EDX Tasks
 - Higher Level Services
-	- Add Add / Remove Document CAL's for User
+	- Add / Remove Document CAL's for User
 	- Trigger Task and Track Status of subsequent Tasks until all Task's are finished